 A functional limitation significantly hinders a person’s ability to complete a task.
 In the workplace, the symptoms of severe fatigue, acute constipation, and weak muscles can make a worker have functional limitations.
 The symptoms can reach the point that you are unable to complete most if not all of the job tasks required by your employer.
-If you suffer from thyroid gland disorder, you should apply for Social Security Disability (SSD) benefits.
+If you suffer from thyroid gland disorder, you should apply for Social Security Disability (SSD) benefits for thyroid gland disorder.

 How to Apply for SSD with a Functional Limitation